Host inventory | EPM-UL

 You can run a profile immediately, or run it as a scheduled task.

-Run a profile immediately, and the Tasks page appears, with the Task Summary panel open, displaying the results.
+Run a profile now, and the Tasks page appears, with the Task Summary panel open, displaying the results.

 1. Go to the Hosts > Host Inventory page.

-2. Select a host, and then at the far right, click the ellipsis menu icon and select Perform Host Actions.
+2. Select a host, and then at the far right, click Actions menu and select Perform Host Actions.

 3. Select Profile, and then click Next Step.